pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/export-data-egress.md

 seriesPart:
 ---

-The `egress` field in the Pachyderm [pipeline specification](../../../../reference/pipeline-spec) enables you to push the results of a pipeline to an external datastore such as Amazon S3, Google Cloud Storage, or Azure Blob Storage.
-After the user code has finished running, but before the job is marked as successful, Pachyderm pushes the data to the specified destination.
+The `egress` field in the MLDM [pipeline specification](../../../../reference/pipeline-spec) enables you to push the results of a pipeline to an external datastore such as Amazon S3, Google Cloud Storage, or Azure Blob Storage.
+After the user code has finished running, but before the job is marked as successful, MLDM pushes the data to the specified destination.

 {{% notice note%}}
 Make sure that your cluster has been configured to work with your object store.